Capital Asset Advisory Services LLC Has $498,000 Stake in Broadcom Inc. (NASDAQ:AVGO)

-Capital Asset Advisory Services LLC trimmed its stake in shares of Broadcom Inc. (NASDAQ:AVGO) by 9.1% during the first quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor owned 1,074 shares of the semiconductor manufacturer’s stock after selling 108 shares during the period.
-Capital Asset Advisory Services LLC’s holdings in Broadcom were worth $498,000 at the end of the most recent reporting period.
+Capital Asset Advisory Services LLC decreased its holdings in shares of Broadcom Inc. (NASDAQ:AVGO) by 9.1% in the 1st quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 1,074 shares of the semiconductor manufacturer’s stock after selling 108 shares during the quarter.
+Capital Asset Advisory Services LLC’s holdings in Broadcom were worth $498,000 as of its most recent SEC filing.

-Several other hedge funds also recently made changes to their positions in AVGO.
-Eagle Capital Management LLC lifted its position in shares of Broadcom by 1.2% during the fourth quarter.
-Eagle Capital Management LLC now owns 10,412 shares of the semiconductor manufacturer’s stock worth $4,559,000 after purchasing an additional 127 shares in the last quarter.
-Illinois Municipal Retirement Fund increased its stake in Broadcom by 92.1% in the fourth quarter.
-Illinois Municipal Retirement Fund now owns 9,676 shares of the semiconductor manufacturer’s stock valued at $4,237,000 after purchasing an additional 4,640 shares in the last quarter.
-Keybank National Association OH increased its stake in Broadcom by 1,826.4% in the fourth quarter.
-Keybank National Association OH now owns 106,219 shares of the semiconductor manufacturer’s stock valued at $46,508,000 after purchasing an additional 100,705 shares in the last quarter.
-Integrated Investment Consultants LLC increased its stake in Broadcom by 12.1% in the fourth quarter.
-Integrated Investment Consultants LLC now owns 836 shares of the semiconductor manufacturer’s stock valued at $366,000 after purchasing an additional 90 shares in the last quarter.
-Finally, Cadence Bank NA bought a new stake in Broadcom in the fourth quarter valued at approximately $219,000.
-Institutional investors own 81.51% of the company’s stock.
+A number of other institutional investors and hedge funds have also made changes to their positions in AVGO.
+Phoenix Wealth Advisors boosted its holdings in Broadcom by 200.0% during the first quarter.
+Phoenix Wealth Advisors now owns 57 shares of the semiconductor manufacturer’s stock worth $27,000 after purchasing an additional 38 shares during the last quarter.
+ShoreHaven Wealth Partners LLC acquired a new position in Broadcom during the first quarter worth $27,000.
+Baron Silver Stevens Financial Advisors LLC acquired a new position in Broadcom during the fourth quarter worth $29,000.
+Solstein Capital LLC acquired a new position in Broadcom during the first quarter worth $29,000.
+Finally, Wealthcare Capital Management LLC acquired a new position in Broadcom during the first quarter worth $31,000.
+Institutional investors and hedge funds own 81.51% of the company’s stock.

-The company also recently declared a quarterly dividend, which will be paid on Wednesday, June 30th.
-Shareholders of record on Tuesday, June 22nd will be paid a $3.60 dividend.
-This represents a $14.40 dividend on an annualized basis and a yield of 3.12%.
+The business also recently declared a quarterly dividend, which will be paid on Wednesday, June 30th.
+Stockholders of record on Tuesday, June 22nd will be paid a $3.60 dividend.
 The ex-dividend date of this dividend is Monday, June 21st.
-Broadcom’s dividend payout ratio is currently 78.05%.
+This represents a $14.40 dividend on an annualized basis and a dividend yield of 3.12%.
+Broadcom’s payout ratio is currently 78.05%.

-AVGO has been the subject of several recent analyst reports.
-Barclays upped their target price on shares of Broadcom from $500.00 to $525.00 and gave the company an “overweight” rating in a research note on Friday, June 4th.
-Piper Sandler upped their target price on shares of Broadcom from $500.00 to $525.00 and gave the company an “overweight” rating in a research note on Wednesday, June 2nd.
-Rosenblatt Securities upped their target price on shares of Broadcom from $540.00 to $550.00 and gave the company a “buy” rating in a research note on Friday, June 4th.
-Morgan Stanley upped their target price on shares of Broadcom from $538.00 to $555.00 and gave the company an “overweight” rating in a research note on Friday, June 4th.
-Finally, Oppenheimer reissued a “buy” rating and set a $575.00 price objective on shares of Broadcom in a research report on Thursday, May 27th.
-Five investment analysts have rated the stock with a hold rating and twenty-one have assigned a buy rating to the company.
-Broadcom presently has an average rating of “Buy” and an average price target of $491.38.

-In other news, Director Eddy W. Hartenstein sold 530 shares of the firm’s stock in a transaction dated Tuesday, April 6th.
-The shares were sold at an average price of $484.42, for a total transaction of $256,742.60.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, Director Harry L. You sold 100 shares of the firm’s stock in a transaction dated Monday, March 29th.
-The stock was sold at an average price of $474.23, for a total transaction of $47,423.00.
+In other news, Director Harry L. You sold 100 shares of the firm’s stock in a transaction that occurred on Monday, March 29th.
+The shares were sold at an average price of $474.23, for a total value of $47,423.00.
+The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, Director Eddy W. Hartenstein sold 530 shares of the firm’s stock in a transaction that occurred on Tuesday, April 20th.
+The shares were sold at an average price of $457.70, for a total transaction of $242,581.00.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 2,750 shares of company stock valued at $1,260,673.
-Corporate insiders own 2.40% of the company’s stock.
+Over the last 90 days, insiders sold 2,750 shares of company stock worth $1,260,673.
+2.40% of the stock is currently owned by corporate insiders.

+A number of brokerages have commented on AVGO.
+Loop Capital increased their price target on shares of Broadcom from $460.00 to $540.00 in a research note on Monday, March 8th.
+JPMorgan Chase & Co. increased their price target on shares of Broadcom from $500.00 to $570.00 and gave the company an “overweight” rating in a research note on Friday, March 5th.
+KeyCorp increased their price target on shares of Broadcom from $540.00 to $565.00 and gave the company an “overweight” rating in a research note on Friday, June 4th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell increased their price target on shares of Broadcom from $500.00 to $528.00 and gave the company a “buy” rating in a research note on Friday, June 4th.
+Finally, Royal Bank of Canada increased their price target on shares of Broadcom from $450.00 to $460.00 and gave the company an “outperform” rating in a research note on Friday, March 5th.
+Five analysts have rated the stock with a hold rating and twenty-one have given a buy rating to the stock.
+The company currently has an average rating of “Buy” and an average price target of $491.38.

 Broadcom Inc designs, develops, and supplies semiconductor infrastructure software solutions.
 It offers semiconductor devices with a focus on complex digital and mixed signal complementary metal oxide semiconductor based devices and analog III-V based products worldwide.
 The company's infrastructure software solutions enable customers to plan, develop, automate, manage, and secure applications across mainframe, distributed, mobile, and cloud platforms.